 Also found on the island are lots of birds, tide pools, and glorious views of the San Francisco shoreline.

 You can plan a trip to the Alcatraz Prison Museum and see other points of interest that can be found on this infamous island by going on line and buying tickets in advance.
 Reservations are a must, as tours sell out several weeks in advance, especially during the summer months.
 You can also call 415-981-ROCK (7625) or e-mail them.

-Alcatraz Island started off being a place for the local OHIONE Indians to harvest bird eggs, and abalones in the tide pools; as well as being a safe haven from rough storms for many years.
-This island was at one time a place of spirituality and healing for them.
+Alcatraz Island started off as a place for the local OHIONE Indians to harvest bird eggs, and abalones in the tide pools; as well as being a safe haven from storms for many years.
+The island was at one time a place of spirituality and healing.